HTMLGitHub/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.

 Spots is a art gallary webpage showcasing, currently, Bessie Coleman.
 It shows a total of 6 pictures in the gallary.

+A modal has been created for when the 'edit' button gets connected, to be able to edit your profile.

 **Figma**